ahmedfyoussef/androidhabittracking/app/README.md

   - **Used MVVM and Live Data**: better design pattern for updating UI .

+  - **Activate insertion to database and added some comments  .

 ## Getting Started

 To get started with this project, follow the steps below: